Initiative on Social-Emotional Learning and Civic Engagement

 Programs and Activities

 In its first year, the initiative’s primary activity has been a year-long Faculty Development Program.
 Launched in May with a two-day institute, the Tisch SEL-CE Faculty Fellows program aims to help Tufts faculty develop: 1) a deep understanding of the vital role of social-emotional learning to cultural competence and civic engagement; 2) a strong commitment to integrate SEL into their Tufts courses; and 3) the social-emotional skills needed to efficaciously engage in and promote constructive dialogue with students and colleagues, both for faculty members' professional development and for the benefit of student learning in the classroom.
 As the SEL-CE Faculty Fellows program continues beyond this pilot stage, the Tisch SEL-CE Initiative looks forward to partnering more substantively with Tufts Center for the Enhancement of Learning and Teaching (CELT) in order to deepen and expand offerings.
-Read more about the program and current participants.
+Read more about the program.

 Other activities throughout the 2017-2018 academic year include: